Skip to main content

 Long context window does not mean long context usage

 A model with a 128K token context window can process 128K tokens.
 That does not mean it uses all 128K tokens effectively.
-The lost-in-the-middle effect shows that information in the middle of the context is partially ignored.
-Effective context length is shorter than the maximum context length.
+Lost-in-the-middle and RULER-style evaluations show that middle evidence and harder multi-hop tasks can be less reliable than the advertised window suggests.
+Effective context length should be measured task by task.

 Watch Out